companieshouse/ansible-collection-middleware/roles/informix_management/README.md

 # Common Management Scripts

-This role deploys a number of common management scripts for regular Informix DB maintenance tasks in addition to those scripts provided by the `informix_management_script_templates_path` role variable.
+This role deploys a number of common management scripts for regular Informix DB maintenance tasks in addition to those scripts provided by the `informix_management_script_templates_path` role variable:

-> [!NOTE]
-> To avoid clashes, scripts provided using the `informix_management_script_templates_path` role variable should not be given the same name as any of the common management scripts discussed here.

 | Filename                      | Description                                                                                                         |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------------|